SummaryRead the full fact sheet

 Other tips to help prevent tooth decay

-Other ways you can help to prevent tooth decay include:
+Steps you can take to help prevent tooth decay include:

 - Brush your teeth and along the gum line twice a day, in the morning and before bed.

-- Over 18 months of age, use a fluoride toothpaste – low fluoride toothpaste is recommended for children aged 18 months to six years of age, and standard fluoride toothpaste is recommended for people aged six years and older.
+- Over 18 months of age, use a fluoride toothpaste.
+Use ‘low fluoride’ for children aged 18 months to six years of age, and ‘standard fluoride’ for people six years and older.

-- Follow the Australian Dietary Guidelines and enjoy a wide variety of nutritious foods from the five food groups every day.
+- Follow the and enjoy a wide variety of nutritious foods from the five food groups every day.

 - Avoid sugary foods and drinks, especially between meals.